YetAnotherLea/YetAnotherLea/README.md

 - 👀 I’m interested in anything food or cat related.
 (Who wouldn't be?)
 - 🌱 I’m currently learning chinese, video editing and coding.
 (Yes, I'm very tired)
 - 💞️ I’m looking to collaborate on html-css projects.
 (Always eager to learn more!)
-- 📫 How to reach me: ...
-(I'm very shy, not ready for this step)
+- 📫 How to reach me: (Not ready for this step yet)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I just joined the programming/coding community.
 Please, bear with me.